Lovelock

-You may be parched, famished, and you might be sick of driving.
+You may be parched, famished, and tired of driving.
 Salt Lake City lies about 500 miles to the east; and Black Rock City is another 150 miles to the west.
 Yes, you’re almost there, but you still got a ways to go.

-Set on the western edge of “Cowboy Country,” Lovelock is your only pit stop on I-80 for another 60 miles before you hit Fernley, so you may want to fill up on some gas, maybe grab a bed, a shower and some food, and even load up on many of the supplies to be found here at the local enterprises who enjoy our company and know our needs.
+Set on the western edge of “Cowboy Country,” Lovelock is your last pit stop on I-80 for another 60 miles, so you may want to fill up on some gas, maybe grab a bed, a shower and some food, and even stock up on supplies that can be found at various local businesses.

 Why Stop in Lovelock

-But another, really good reason is that Lovelock is the seat of Pershing County — the same county where Burning Man takes place — and therefore the town is an important and close neighbor to Black Rock City.
+But there’s another meaningful reason: Lovelock is the county seat of Pershing County, where Burning Man takes place.
+Lovelock is a small, mostly conservative agricultural, mining, and service community of around 1,800 residents.
+The town is an important and close neighbor to Black Rock City.
 If you have some time, stop in Lovelock, visit the sights there or nearby, and enjoy some of the local restaurants.
 Show them some love.
-Lovelock is by-and-large a somewhat conservative agricultural, mining, and services community of 2400 people — but they are increasingly coming to love us and our arts and culture.
-So please remember that we are all Black Rock City diplomats and be respectful of and kind to our close neighbors.

 In terms of bearings, C–Punch is on the east side of town.
 Golden Gate Truck Stop and the Safeway are at or near the town’s center.
-Most of the businesses in the town can be found along the main stretch through town, which is Cornell Avenue; on Dartmouth and Broadway Streets, parallel to Cornell on either side; and on Main Street, which straddles all three of these streets and forms the town center.
+Most of the businesses can be found along Cornell Avenue; on Dartmouth and Broadway Streets, and on Main Street, which straddles all three of these streets and forms the town center.

 Worth Checking Out